AASanticioli/spring-gateway/README.md

-# spring-gateway
+# A simple Spring Cloud Gateway example using Kotlin
+This simple example shows an API Gateway forwarding requests to the [httpbin](https://httpbin.org/).
-An simple example of using Spring Cloud Gateway with Kotlin
+The main goal is to show the main use of Spring Cloud Gateway using Kotlin language, since the official documentation is still small.